P3DCAT/TTAlphaCombiner/README.md

   --phase-files PHASE_FILES, -p PHASE_FILES
                         The location of your phase files.
 Required for --convert-images.
   --convert-pack, -b    Convert all images inside this directory.
+  --convert-to-jpg, -z  Convert all PNG images to JPG+RGB in-place.
 ```

 For example, to rewrite all models using JPG+RGB textures in `phase_6\modules`, while keeping the original copies of the models, and also converting all JPG+RGB textures to PNG: